sodabrew/puppet-dashboard/README.markdown

 Overview
 --------

 The Puppet Dashboard is a web interface for [Puppet](http://www.puppetlabs.com/), an open source system configuration management tool.
-The Puppet Dashboard displays reports with the detailed status and history of your Puppet-managed servers (nodes), and allows you to assign Puppet classes and parameters to them.
+The Puppet Dashboard currently displays reports with the detailed status and history of Puppet-managed servers (nodes), and can assign Puppet classes and parameters to them.

 Source, community and support
 -----------------------------